 The rate of diffusion of a particle is proportional to its hydrodynamic radius – a relationship that is as described by the Stokes-Einstein equation.
 The Fluidity One-W exploits this observation by measuring the rate of diffusion of proteins under steady state laminar flow.

 As with the Fluidity One, when a protein sample and analyte solution are run as adjacent (non-mixing) streams, the only way protein can migrate into the analyte stream is by diffusion – at a rate that is proportionate to its size.

-However, unlike the Fluidity One, the One-W is capable of measuring pre-labelled, fluorescent proteins as well as unlabelled protein, and in this manner can size specific proteins in complex mixtures.
+However, unlike the Fluidity One, the One-W is capable of measuring pre-labelled, fluorescent proteins, and in this manner can size specific proteins in complex mixtures.
 And so following diffusional measurement, the streams are split and fluorescence intensity is then measured in both streams, the ratio of which is used to determine the diffusion coefficient, and consequently the hydrodynamic radius.